 When I started this blog in 2010 in the midst of writing my doctoral thesis, I called it Polscieu.
 Nobody knows how to pronounce it, but it’s actually quite easy: just say the three syllables Pol[itical]-Sci[ence]-EU.

 The blog has been following my trajectory inside and outside academia since 2010 covering many things I have come across, from ongoing research to discussions in the EU’s online public sphere.
 In 2011, I was in a group of bloggers with official accreditation to cover selected EU Council meetings among the EU press corps.
 I was also one of the co-editors of the now defunct platform Bloggingportal.eu that for several years organised the EU-focused blogosphere which I was part of since 2008.
 It is now defunct, but available on archive.org.
 See for example my presentation at the 2012 re:publica (Youtube, German).

-Before rejoining the academic world I worked in Brussels for the EU Office of Transparency International focussing on EU integrity issues (lobbying, freedom of information, party financing, EU budget transparency etc.) from July 2012 to May 2014, issues that I still follow from afar.
+Before rejoining the academic world I worked in Brussels for the EU Office of Transparency International focussing on EU integrity issues (lobbying, freedom of information, party financing, EU budget transparency etc.) from July 2012 to May 2014.
 Among other things, I have been a project manager and co-author of the 1st “European Union Integrity System“ study (April 2014), which analyses the integrity, transparency and accountability of all core EU institutions as well as a number of relevant other EU bodies.

-If you’d like to contact me, go for ronny dot patz [at] gsi dot uni minus muenchen dot de or address me on Twitter @ronpatz.
+If you’d like to contact me, go for ronny dot patz [at] gsi dot uni minus muenchen dot de or get in touch on Twitter @ronpatz.